lucasjdames/Session-Wizard/session-wizard-desktop-build/README.md

 ## Tutorial — quick guide

-This short tutorial explains the common workflows and features clinicians will use in Session Wizard.
+This short tutorial explains the common workflows and features clinicians can use in Session Wizard.

 Features
-- Copy to Clipboard: produces a compact, easy-to-read text summary of the current page contents.
-Raw data is generally not included.
-Use this to paste concise clinical notes or brief progress updates into electronic health records, progress reports, or messaging systems.
+- Copy to Clipboard: produces a compact text summary of the current page contents.
+Raw data (e.g., from tables) is generally not included.
+This is best for pasting session summary data into electronic health records /other inputs with low formatting compatibility.
 - Export to PDF: creates a print-ready PDF that preserves layout, formatting, and raw data.
-Use this for documentation to include in charts, to hand to clients, or to attach to emails.
+Use this for documentation to attach to charts, hand to clients, etc.
 - File → Save / Load: Session Wizard preserves your work when navigating between tools during a single session.
 When you close the Session Wizard app, all data will be lost unless you choose to save each Session Wizard tool page individually to a local file.
 Files are stored locally on your device.
 You can use save to pause and resume a session for later use.
 Export (PDF/Copy) is preferred to share readable content with others.
 - Theme toggle: click the upper right-hand corner (sun/moon emojis) to toggle between light and dark themes.
 - Full screen mode: Press F11 to toggle full-screen.

 Primary tools
-- Goal Builder: assemble SMART goals using drag-and-drop components.
-The interface guides you through measurable, time-bound, and functional goal components and helps you construct Goal Attainment Scales (GAS) to quantify outcome expectations.
-Use the included checklists to improve goal quality and reproducibility.
+- Goal Builder: assemble goals using drag-and-drop components.
+The interface guides you through smart goal components and helps you construct Goal Attainment Scales (GAS) to quantify outcome expectations.
+Use the included checklists to ensure your goals meet best practices for these frameworks.
 - Therapy Session Data Taker: build or select a template for in-session data collection.
-Templates support a wide range of component types (text, numeric, checkboxes) and special components for common interventions (PACE, structured discourse, spaced retrieval).
-The custom data table lets you record trial-by-trial performance and export the resulting data for analysis or records.
+Templates include some special components tuned for certain interventions (PACE, structured discourse, spaced retrieval).
+The Custom Data Table is the most versatile, allowing you to record  trial-by-trial performance and export the resulting data for analysis or records.
 You can click on the Quick Tool tabs (right side of the the window) to open the Stopwatch/Timer and Clicker Counter tools.
-- Homework Tracker: design printable home-program logs by dragging exercises onto the canvas, setting labels, descriptions, and frequency.
+- Homework Tracker: design printable home-program logs by dragging exercises onto the canvas and specifying details.
 The Log Details allows you to customise identifying information and the number of weeks to print.
-The Exercise Group component bundles related activities into a compact layout for easy printing and client handouts.
-The Reflection section offers text-box or visual analog scale fields for self-reflection/rating and comments on a weekly, rather than daily, schedule.
+The Exercise Group component bundles related activities into a compact print layout to hand to clients.
+The Reflection section offers text-box or Visual Analog Scale fields for self-reflection/rating and comments on a weekly, rather than daily, schedule.

 Tips
 -